 Students in this concentration:

-- Apply fundamental concepts of accounting to various business scenarios.
+- Apply fundamental concepts of accounting in various business scenarios.

-- Explore how national and international policy changes affect the accounting profession.
+- Demonstrate an understanding of how national and international changes to accounting policies impact the accounting profession.

 Note: It is recommended that students seeking to become certified public accountants pursue Cal U's M.Acc. degree.
 For just 48 credits, students are able to earn both the M.Acc. and the MBA: Accounting degrees.